-- For the muffins: sift the flour, baking soda, and baking powder into a medium bowl.
-Add the salt and whisk together.
+- For the muffins: whisk the flour, baking soda, baking powder, and salt in a medium bowl.

 - Place the butter in the bowl of a stand mixer fitted with the paddle attachment, turn to medium-low speed, and cream the butter until it has the consistency of mayonnaise.
 Add the sugar and mix for 1 to 2 minutes, until fluffy.
 Scrape down the sides and bottom of the bowl, add the eggs and vanilla paste, and mix for 15 to 30 seconds on low speed, until just combined.

 - Add the dry ingredients in 2 additions, mixing on low speed for 15 seconds each, or until just combined.
 Scrape the bottom of the bowl to incorporate any dry ingredients that have settled there.
 Add the creme fraiche and banana and mix on low speed for about 30 seconds until just combined.
 Transfer the batter to a covered container and refrigerate overnight, or for up to 36 hours.